University of Connecticut: History

 During the 1970s, UConn Health was established in Farmington as a home for the new School of Medicine and School of Dental Medicine.
 John Dempsey Hospital opened in Farmington in 1975 and has been operated by UConn ever since.

 In 1995, a state-funded program called UConn 2000 was passed by the Connecticut General Assembly and signed into law by then-Governor John G. Rowland.
 This 10-year program set aside $1 billion to upgrade campus facilities, add faculty, and otherwise improve the university.
 An additional $1.3 billion was pledged by the State of Connecticut in 2002 as part of a new ten-year improvement plan known as 21st Century UConn.

+In 2001, the Institute of Comparative Human Rights (ICHR) was established at UConn, as a university‑wide institute, after the university had submitted a proposal to UNESCO to establish a UNESCO Chair in Comparative Human Rights at the university.
+Amii Omara-Otunnu, a tenured professor in the history department originally from Uganda, who had forged the links with South Africa, was appointed UNESCO Chair in Comparative Human Rights, which was the first UNESCO Chair in Human Rights in North America.
+Its focus was on engagement with South Africa, based on UConn's partnerships with a number of South African institutions, including the ANC and the University of Fort Hare.
+Its activities included an annual Comparative Human Rights Conference and the Comparative Human Rights Lecture Series.
+In March 2015 it collaborated with the Thomas J. Dodd Research Center to support the inaugural lecture series in honour of former senator and human rights champion Joseph I. Lieberman.
+The event was coordinated by UConn's Office of Global Affairs.
+The UNESCO Chair position was terminated by UNESCO on December 20, 2016, apparently because of the university not having filed paperwork to renew the position.